FAQs

 Substance use disorders

-At Stratus, our clinicians are trained in several evidence-based treatments - and are held accountable by the periodic outcome tracking measures that you will complete.
-Some of the therapies our clinicians offer include:
+At Stratus, we pride ourselves on offering evidence-based treatments.
+Our clinicians are trained in several of these, and are held accountable by regular outcome tracking.
+Some of the research-supported therapies our clinicians offer include:

 Acceptance and Commitment Therapy (ACT)